illusivesoulworks/shulkerboxslot/.github/ISSUE_TEMPLATE/bug-report.md

 Please reproduce all issues without any other unnecessary mods before submitting.
 -->
 #### Versions (Be specific, do not write "latest"):
-* Curious Shulker Boxes:
+* Shulker Box Slot:
-* Curios:
+* Curios/Trinkets:
 * Forge/Fabric:
 #### Observed Behavior:
 #### Expected Behavior: